Martchus/syncthingtray/README.md

   * Open a directory with the default file browser
   * Pause/resume a specific device or all devices at once
 * Shows Syncthing notifications
 * Does *not* allow configuring Syncthing itself (currently I do not intend to add this feature as it could cause more harm than good when not implemented correctly)
 * Can read the Syncthing configuration file for quick setup when just connecting to local instance
+* Can shows the status of the Syncthing systemd unit and allows to start and stop it
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
-* Can launch Syncthing when started and display stdout/stderr (useful under Windows)
+* Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
 * Provides quick access to the official web UI
   * Utilizes either Qt WebKit or Qt WebEngine
   * Can be built without web view support as well (then the web UI is opened in the regular browser)